What’s different in Farming Simulator 25 modding

 Improved I3D references and integrations

 I3D references will work better for the non-crucial visual background elements and items.
-Instead, they will download dynamically, as you play – this should reduce the resources your computer has to dedicate at once, improve performance, and even reduce the size of the XML files.
-Not all of the things will be optimized from the start, however – the shared lights, for example, won’t be included like this.
+Instead, they will download dynamically as you play – this should reduce the resources your computer has to dedicate at once, improve performance, and even reduce the size of the XML files.
+Not all things will be optimized from the start, however – the shared lights, for example, won’t be included like this.

 New features and tools for better modding